sbr1nkmann/sbr1nkmann/README.md

 ## Hi there 👋
+🔭 I’m currently working on my Company SPOTS-BSS GmbH to bring more values to our customers and to the marked 💬 Ask me about everything related to your Business Central 😄 Pronouns: he/him
 <!--
 **sbr1nkmann/sbr1nkmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.